dabeaz/curio/docs/index.rst

 Curio
 =====

-- a rare, unusual, or intriguing object.
+- a small and unusual object that is considered interesting or attractive
-- A library for concurrent I/O.
+- A Python library for concurrent I/O.

 Curio is a modern library for performing reliable concurrent I/O using Python coroutines and the explicit async/await syntax introduced in